 When buying equipment explain to the salespeople exactly what you want to use it for - this is the single most important thing you must keep foremost in your mind when buying gear.
 If the salesperson you're dealing with knows what they’re doing they’ll be able to give good reasons for the equipment they’re recommending for your particular purpose and give logical answers to your questions.
 Remember that the more specific your aims, the more specific the gear you'll end up with and the better results you'll get in your specific field.
 If you want gear that'll do a reasonable job of photographing everything under the sun then you'll be buying a compromise (it's similar to choosing motor vehicles).
 Maybe good all-round gear is exactly what you need, but make sure you think it through carefully before buying.

-Professional photography can be a very rewarding and enjoyable profession but it would be stupid to pretend it’s a particularly easy field to work in.
+Professional photography can be a very rewarding and enjoyable profession but it would be stupid to pretend it’s a particularly easy or profitable field to work in.

 Unlike the government-regulated occupations such as the medical or teaching professions, or the ‘sellers market’ professions such as trades people, or union-strong occupations such as mining, commercial photographers mostly work on their own and have to battle for a realistic rate of pay all on their own.